 While there are some big holiday deals to be found in December, businesses are not doing this out of the goodness of their hearts.
 Big box retailers offer rock bottom prices on cheap items like BlueRay movies, and try to hook you in to buy expensive items like a new TV or BlueRay player.

-Some stores take it a step further and might even ratchet up prices during the busiest retail season of the year.
+Some stores take it a step further and might even ratchet up prices during the busiest season of the year.
 Don’t get caught in the traps by waiting for the last minute.

 Avoid the Long Lines